JPShag/Real-Time-Translation/README.md

 1. Obtain an Azure Cognitive Services subscription key and service region.
 You can create a free account [here](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/).

-2. Update the Azure subscription key and region in the code:

-    ```python
-    speech_config = speechsdk.SpeechConfig(subscription="YourAzureSubscriptionKey", region="YourServiceRegion")
-    ```

-3. Optionally, you can create a `config.json` file to save your settings:
+2. Create a `config.json` file with your settings:

     ```json
     {